 - 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
-The DPC first contacted the Respondent on 18 May 2022.
-Further to that engagement, it was established that that the Respondent had suspended the Data Subject's account due to the Data Subject's violation of the Respondent's Community Guidelines.
-Following this suspension, it had retained the Data Subject's personal data in line with its data retention policy.
-The Respondent further noted that, - a) It had conducted a fresh review of the Data Subject's suspension.
-Following this review, the Respondent asserted that, due to the nature and volume of the violations by the Data Subject, it was not in a position to lift the suspension of the account. - b) In the circumstances, the Respondent offered to provide more information to the Data Subject in relation to the Respondent's practices. - 8.
-On 16 June 2022, the DPC's letter outlining the information provided by the Respondent as part of the amicable resolution process issued to the Recipient SA, for onward transmission to the Data Subject.
+Further to that engagement it was established that, following the suspension of the account, the Respondent had retained the Data Subject's personal data in line with its Privacy Policy.
+In its reply to the DPC, the Respondent advised that it had provided the Data Subject with a link to its Privacy Policy, which outlined the specific types of information it retains on suspended users, in response to the Data Subject's access request.
+The Respondent further advised it conducted a fresh review of the Data Subject's suspension.
+In the circumstances, the Respondent agreed to lift the suspension on the account, and communicated this action directly to the Data Subject on 27 December 2023, which would allow the Data Subject to utilise the Respondent's self-deletion tools. - 8.
+On 9 January 2024, the DPC's letter outlining the action taken by the Respondent, as part of the amicable resolution process, issued to the Recipient SA for onward transmission to the Data Subject.
 In its correspondence to the Data Subject, the DPC requested that the Data Subject notify it, within a specified timeframe, if they were not satisfied with the actions taken by the Respondent, so that the DPC could take further action.
-The Recipient SA confirmed to the DPC that they issued this correspondence to the Data Subject on 28 September 2022. - 9.
-On 14 December 2022, the Recipient SA confirmed to the DPC, that no response had been received from the Data Subject. - 10.
-On 11 January 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.
+The Recipient SA confirmed to the DPC that they issued this correspondence to the Data Subject on 10 January 2024. - 9.
+On 13 February 2024, the Recipient SA confirmed to the DPC, that no response had been received from the Data Subject.
+On the same day, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent. - 10.
+In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.